Nigeria: Administrative divisions

 Nigeria is divided into thirty-six states and one Federal Capital Territory, which are further sub-divided into 774 local government areas.
 In some contexts, the states are aggregated into six geopolitical zones: North West, North East, North Central, South West, South East, and South South.

 Nigeria has five cities with a population of over a million (from largest to smallest): Lagos, Kano, Ibadan, Benin City and Port Harcourt.
 Lagos is the largest city in Africa, with a population of over 12 million in its urban area.

 The south of the country in particular is characterised by very strong urbanisation and a relatively large number of cities.
 According to an estimate from 2015, there are 20 cities in Nigeria with more than 500,000 inhabitants, including ten cities with a population of one million.

-Political parties

-In 2022, the Senate and House of Representatives in Nigeria are dominated by three parties: